synchrony/git-smsn/README.md

     * If there are no conflicts, it pushes to the four repositories.
 Otherwise the user will have to manually correct them.
     * Renames the neo4j folder from "it" to "it" with today's date and time appended.
 This prevents me from continuing to use that neo4j data, which is good because it became obsolete when I pulled everyone else's changes.
 * Restart Gremlin Server.
 (You can leave Emacs running.)
-* In Emacs brain-mode, import from VCS (M-x brain-import-vcs-prompt).
+* In Emacs brain-mode, import from VCS (in Emacs brain-mode, use `M-x brain-import-vcs-prompt`).

 ### Things to tweak
 * cycle-master-or-collab.sh uses two scripts that need changing: pull-master-or-collab.sh and push-master-or-collab.sh.
 By historical accident, I use the branch name "master" for my two private repositories, and "master" for the two public ones.
 You'll probably want it to use "master" for all four of them, at least initially.